Cytisus scoparius: Description

 Plants of C. scoparius typically grow to 1–3 m tall, rarely to 4 m, with main stems up to 5 cm thick, rarely 10 cm.
 Stems are ridged and green.
 The shrubs have green shoots with small deciduous trifoliate leaves 5–15 mm long, and in spring and summer are covered in profuse golden yellow flowers 20–30 mm from top to bottom and 15–20 mm wide.
 Flowering occurs after 50–80 growing degree-days.
 The seed pods have long hairs only along their seams.
 In late summer, its legumes (seed pods) mature black, 2–3 cm long, 8 mm broad and 2–3 mm thick; they burst open, often with an audible crack, forcibly throwing seed from the parent plant.
 This species is adapted to Mediterranean and coastal climates, and its range is limited by cold winter temperatures.
 It also adapts to windy oceanic climates.
 The seeds, seedlings, and young shoots are sensitive to frost; adult plants are hardier, and branches affected by freezing temperatures regenerate quickly.
 C. scoparius contains toxic alkaloids that depress the heart and nervous system.

-A legume, this shrub can fix nitrogen in the soil through a symbiotic relationship with Rhizobium bacteria.
+As a legume, this shrub can fix nitrogen in the soil through a symbiotic relationship with Rhizobium bacteria.